Mishkanian/PyBer_Analysis/README.md

 ### Rural Cities

 Rural cities on average have the fewest number of drivers and riders.
 Due to the low supply of drivers, the fare prices in these Rural cities are significantly higher than the other markets. **[Only 2.6% of PyBer's total drivers are located in Rural cities](https://github.com/Mishkanian/PyBer_Analysis/blob/main/analysis/Fig7.png)** even though these areas account for [5.3%](https://github.com/Mishkanian/PyBer_Analysis/blob/main/analysis/Fig6.png) of Pyber's total rides.
 Demand in Rural markets is outpacing the supply of driver by a ratio of 2:1.
-The disparity in fare prices is illustrated in the Box-and-Whisker plot below.
+The disparity in fare prices is illustrated in the plot below.
 ![fig3](https://github.com/Mishkanian/PyBer_Analysis/blob/main/analysis/Fig3.png)

 ### Total Weekly Fares by City Type